 Our adoption fees:

 The adoption fee for all dogs is can be found on its page.
 Please also read the adoption details particularly if you are adoption a large breed adult dog.
 If a dog is by donation this is usually because it's old, is blind or deaf or has has little interest in being adopted.
-However we do ask for a minimum donation of £100 and that you to consider all the medical treatment that has been carried out, the fact that the dog is chipped and vaccinated when making your donation.
+However we do ask for a minimum donation which is on the dogs page and that you to consider all the medical treatment that has been carried out, the fact that the dog is chipped and vaccinated when making your donation.

 Where it goes: